Modiwl WXP-3298:

 Overview

-The module Solo Performance (Year 3) provides students with the opportunity to advance and refine their specialist technical and musical skills, as well as focusing on aspects of physical and psychological development which underpin performance and creative practice.
-This module runs across the academic year, accounting for 40 credits.
+The Solo Performance Year 3 project provides students with the opportunity to advance and refine their specialist technical and musical skills, as well as focusing on aspects of physical and psychological development which underpin performance and creative practice.
+1-to-1 instrumental or vocal tuition will be accompanied by workshops in which the students will address and discuss advanced questions relating to repertoire choices, rehearsal strategies, performance practices (including historically-informed performance), presentation skills and the preparation of programme notes.

 Assessment Strategy